Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Performance Evaluation

+In the remainder of the simulations, we consider a cell-free O-RAN consisting of $L=100$ O-RUs and $K=48$ users randomly deployed in a $500 \textrm{ m} \times 500 \textrm{ m}$ area.
+We divide the simulation area into $U=4$ square subareas and deploy one O-DU in each subarea to serve the O-RUs located within that subarea.
+We use a wrap-around topology to mimic a large network deployment.
+The considered cell-free O-RAN is illustrated in Fig. \ref{fig:locations}.

 Fig. \ref{fig:convergence} shows the convergence of the average aggregate throughput for the proposed framework and the baselines over 10 random seeds.
 The shaded regions represent the standard deviation of the aggregate throughput at each training iteration.
 The proposed precoding scheme performs close to C-RZF due to the information exchange between O-DUs.
-It also outperforms other distributed precoding methods.
-In particular, it exceeds D-RZF by up to $24.42 \%$, as D-RZF relies solely on local CSI at each O-RU.
-The proposed framework also outperforms DRL-WMMSE by up to $35.75 \%$ since the solution obtained by the original WMMSE algorithm is suboptimal in cell-free massive MIMO with coherent joint transmission.
+It also outperforms the distributed precoding methods.
+In particular, it exceeds D-RZF-LPA and D-RZF by up to $19 \%$ and $24.4 \%$, respectively, as D-RZF relies solely on local CSI at each O-RU.
+Moreover, the proposed framework outperforms DRL-WMMSE by up to $35.75 \%$ since the solution obtained by the original WMMSE algorithm is suboptimal in cell-free massive MIMO with coherent joint transmission. \begin{rev} The proposed framework also outperforms the E2E-DRL baseline by up to $50.2\%$.
+This is because the E2E-DRL approach attempts to learn the precoding matrices directly from high-dimensional channel observations, which leads to large state and action spaces, especially in dense deployments with many users and O-RUs.
+As a result, the agents struggle to learn effective interference-mitigation strategies.
+These results highlight the importance of incorporating expert knowledge into the learning process. \end{rev}

 Fig. \ref{fig:CDF}(a) shows the cumulative distribution function (CDF) of per-user throughput for the proposed framework and the baselines.
 For each throughput value on the x-axis, the CDF reflects the fraction of users whose throughput is less than or equal to that value.
 Examining the 5th and 95th percentiles reveals that the proposed framework yields a lower throughput for users with poor channel conditions but a higher throughput for users with favorable channel conditions when compared with RZF schemes.
 This is because the proposed algorithm is designed to maximize aggregate throughput.
 Thus, it prioritizes users with favorable channel conditions.
-However, unlike the original WMMSE algorithm that solely focuses on maximizing the aggregate throughput, the fairness of the proposed framework can be controlled by adjusting $R^\textrm{min}$.
+However, unlike the original WMMSE algorithm in \cite{MIMO1}, which only focuses on maximizing the aggregate throughput, the fairness of the proposed framework can be controlled by adjusting $R^\textrm{min}$.

 To evaluate the effect of $R^\textrm{min}$ on the fairness of the proposed framework, in Fig. \ref{fig:CDF}(b) we present the CDF curve of per-user throughput for different values of $R^\textrm{min}$.
 When $R^\textrm{min}$ is equal to $0$, the algorithm focuses only on maximizing the aggregate throughput, thus prioritizing users with favorable channel conditions.
 However, as we increase $R^\textrm{min}$, the algorithm sacrifices the data rates of high-throughput users to improve fairness and ensure that all users meet the minimum rate requirement.
 For example, when $R^\textrm{min}=4$ bits/s/Hz, the CDF curve has a shorter tail compared to the case with $R^\textrm{min}=0$, indicating that fewer users have very high data rates.
 However, all users achieve at least $r_k=4$ bits/s/Hz.